functions-pro/directory/gcf/getHeaders/README.md

-# getHeaders
-* Simple HTTP function that returns the headers of the request.
+* Simple HTTP function that returns the headers of the request..
-* Useful geo-location is returned with deployed on Google's Cloud Functions
+* Deployed on Google's Cloud Functions, returns: city, latlong, region, user ip, and user agent.
+Useful for secutiry, marketing, or other useful products.